music-tribe/nixpkgs/CONTRIBUTING.md

 In addition to writing properly formatted commit messages, it's important to include relevant information so other developers can later understand *why* a change was made.
 While this information usually can be found by digging code, mailing list/Discourse archives, pull request discussions or upstream changes, it may require a lot of work.

-For package version upgrades and such a one-line commit message is usually sufficient.
+For package version upgrades a simple commit message indicating the old and new version with a reference to the release notes or changelog are sufficient.

 ## Rebasing between branches (i.e. from master to staging)